 |4m x 4m||Lean To||£14,025-£15,775||£2,100||16.4%|

 Standard conservatories take between three to four weeks to install.
 Larger than standard conservatories can take up to a month and a half.
 They are major construction projects and any homeowner investing in one should expect it to take much longer than other home improvement projects they’ve done in the past.
 That’s because of the sheer volume of work required and the quality of workmanship needed to get the job just right.

 The base work for your conservatory

-Your installer will also want to protect any beautiful plants or shrubs you have from being damaged during the build – in many cases, they may recommend that any trees which overhang are cut back to create enough comfortable workspace for the installation team to work in.
+Your installer will also want to protect any beautiful plants or shrubs you have from being damaged during the build.
+In many cases, they may recommend that any trees that overhang are cut back to create enough comfortable workspace for the installation team to work in.

 Work on the flooring continues with a layer of sub-base, followed by sand blinding, then a damp proof membrane topped off by floor insulation.
 Finally, a concrete floor is added and then the base of your dwarf wall (if you have one) is fixed to the house wall.